enkidevs/curriculum/ai/chatgpt/intro-to-chatgpt/README.md

-name: Intro to R
+name: Intro to ChatGPT

-description: Get familiar with R.
+description: Learn how to start using ChatGPT, and the benefits it can provide.

 insights:
+  - what-is-chatgpt
-  - what-is-r
+  - why-learn-chatgpt
-  - why-learn-r
+  - how-to-start-using-chatgpt
-  - installing-r-locally
+  - chat-vs-playground-chatgpt
-  - first-program-hello-world-r
+  - using-chatgpt-first-time

 aspects:
   - workout
-  - deep
+  - introduction